 All workers in the vicinity, no matter what their position, were likely exposed when asbestos-containing equipment or products were manipulated.
 Family members of workers may have also been exposed to asbestos fibers through take-home exposure.

 Asbestos is not banned in the U.S. and is still used under some circumstances.
 It was used more widely prior to 1990, but many workers only develop disease after a latency period of 15-60 years.
-Anyone who worked at any time at Beech-Nut Canajoharie may be at-risk of developing mesothelioma or lung cancer.
+Anyone who worked at any time at Beech-Nut Canajoharie may be at-risk of developing mesothelioma, asbestosis diagnosis or asbestos lung cancer.

 Mesothelioma, a cancer of the outside lining of the lung, is exclusively associated with asbestos exposure.
 It can also occur in the thin tissue that lines the heart or abdomen if the fibers are inadvertently swallowed.
 Treatments can control symptoms such as shortness of breath and pain but the disease is almost always fatal.